Elbsides/www/2023/sponsors.markdown

 We hope to welcome many old and new sponsors to make this event possible with no costs for attendees and to keep this event as inclusive as possible.

-Drop us a line if you have contact to sponsors or know of companies that would love to support the local community.
+Drop us a line if you have contact to sponsors or know of companies that would love to support the North German infosec community.
 It benefits all parties involved.